-- I will only use the Internet when a teacher or adult is with me. - I will never type in my personal information OR that of others (i.e. home address or telephone number, school name and address) unless my teacher specifically gives me permission. - I will never send anyone my picture without permission from my teacher. - I will never give my password to anyone; even my best friend. - I will log off when I have finished using the computer or laptop. - I will always be myself and will not pretend to be anyone or anything I am not. - I will look after all equipment.
+- .
+I will only use the Internet when a teacher or adult is with me. - I will never type in my personal information OR that of others (i.e. home address or telephone number, school name and address) unless my teacher specifically gives me permission. - I will never send anyone my picture without permission from my teacher. - I will never give my password to anyone; even my best friend. - I will log off when I have finished using the computer or laptop. - I will always be myself and will not pretend to be anyone or anything I am not. - I will look after all equipment.

--

-Pupils' Internet Code of Prac tice
+Pupils' Internet Code of Practice

 Pupil's Name: Year:

-I have read the Pupils' Code of Practice and I have discussed son/daughter.
-I agree to support the school's policy on the -
+I have read the Pupils' Code of Practice and I have discussed it with my son/daughter.
+I agree to support the school's policy on the use of the Internet.

 Signed (Parent/Guardian): Pupil:

 Date: